sivavel13/sivaraman_portfolio/README.md

 ## Objective
-Driven and Curious data analyst with experience working with Python, SQL, Power BI, and several other things.
+&nbsp;&nbsp;&nbsp;&nbsp; Driven and Curious data analyst with experience working with Python, SQL, Power BI, and several other things.
 With a passion for creative innovation and solving complex problems.
 I am eager to further implement my skills and improve my data analysis experience with a detail-driven data team.

 **Technical Skills : Python, SQL, Pandas, Numpy, Power BI, Excel, Django**